jericson/jericson.github.io/resume.md

 **Head of Community** | June 2022&ndash;Present

-**I returned to College Confidential in order to unlock the potential of the community for a new owner.** Over a year and a half.
-I stabilized the community and the software it runs on: Discourse.
+**I returned to College Confidential in order to unlock the potential of the community for a new owner.**

 * Community analysis such as [How does mandatory registration impact participation?](https://jlericson.com/2022/10/14/registration_drives.html)
 * [Manged a major database update for the forum software](https://talk.collegeconfidential.com/t/maintenance-scheduled-for-friday-september-30/3619753)